Moduli spaces of (G,h)-constellations: The connection between the stability conditions

-If the map $A_{\rho} \to \F_{\rho}$ is injective and hence an isomorphism, we may establish a correspondence between subsheaves of the $(G,h)$--constellation $\F$ and graded subspaces of $A$.
+If the map $A_{\rho} \to \xxF_{\rho}$ is injective and hence an isomorphism, we may establish a correspondence between subsheaves of the $(G,h)$--constellation $\xxF$ generated in $D_-$ and saturated graded subspaces of $A$.
 By Lemma \ref{GITssiso} this correspondence applies to GIT--semistable elements.
 First we begin with some graded subspace $A' \subset A$, i.e.~we have subspaces $A_{\rho}' \subset A_{\rho}$ for every $\rho \in D_-$.
 Let